Privacy Notice

 Personal health records

-As a patient of the practice you can use Patient Access and the NHS App.
-These are online secure platforms for you to access your health information.
+As a patient of the practice, you can use the NHS App.
+This is an online secure platform for you to access your health information.

-These are secure online services, where you can book or cancel appointments, order repeat prescriptions, view parts of your GP record, including information about medication, allergies, vaccinations, previous illnesses and test results and some clinical correspondence such as hospital discharge summaries, outpatient appointment letters and referral letters.
+This secure online service allows you to book or cancel appointments, order repeat prescriptions, view parts of your GP record, including information about medication, allergies, vaccinations, previous illnesses and test results and some clinical correspondence such as hospital discharge summaries, outpatient appointment letters and referral letters.

 You can also make a subject access request for copies of your health records.
 For more information see the section below titled 'your legal rights'.